 Academy Technical Director

-Chris Cartlidge joined the Rapids staff full-time in September of 2015 and was appointed as the Academy Technical Director in May of 2019.
-Chris is responsible for overseeing Colorado Rapids Academy programming for Academy players U12-U19.
-Chris is charged with implementing a style of play, game model and training methodologies that equip the players for a seamless transition to the Colorado Rapids 1st team.
+Chris Cartlidge joined the Rapids staff full-time in September of 2015 and was appointed the Academy Technical Director in May of 2019.
+Chris is responsible for overseeing Colorado Rapids Academy programming for all Academy players.
+Chris is charged with implementing a style of play, game model and training methodologies that equip the players for a seamless transition to the Colorado Rapids first team.

 Prior to coming to the Rapids full-time, Cartlidge has worked extensively with youth players of all ages and abilities.
-Between 1996-2015 Cartlidge has served as the Director of Coaching to the very successful Rio Rapids Soccer Club in Albuquerque, New Mexico.
+Between 1996-2015, Cartlidge served as the Director of Coaching to the very successful Rio Rapids Soccer Club in Albuquerque, New Mexico.
 Rio Rapids Soccer Club has been a member club of the Colorado Rapids Alliance since 2014.
-In his time as Director of Coaching, Cartlidge oversaw the development of a full service soccer club that boasts professional and youth national team players amongst its alumni and State, Regional and National Championship team honors.
+In his time as Director of Coaching, Cartlidge oversaw the development of a full service soccer club that boasts professional and youth national team players amongst its alumni and state, regional and National Championship team honors.

-From 2005 through 2010 Cartlidge held the position of Assistant Coach at the University of New Mexico Men’s Soccer Program.
-In a spell that included conference championships in 2006, 2007 and NCAA Tournament appearances in 2005, 2006, 2007, 2009 & 2010.
+From 2005 through 2010, Cartlidge held the position of Assistant Coach at the University of New Mexico Men’s Soccer Program in a spell that included conference championships in 2006, 2007 and NCAA Tournament appearances in 2005, 2006, 2007, 2009 and 2010.
 During that period Chris recruited and trained a number of players that went on to enjoy careers in MLS.

-In 2014 and 2015 Cartlidge took on the role of Head Coach and Technical Director for the Albuquerque Sol FC franchise members of the United Soccer League PDL.
+In 2014 and 2015, Cartlidge took on the role of Head Coach and Technical Director for the Albuquerque Sol FC franchise, members of the United Soccer League PDL.
 As a new franchise Albuquerque Sol FC rostered players from the Colorado Rapids Development Academy as they secured a third place finish in their inaugural season before qualifying for the PDL playoffs in season two as runners up in the Mountain Division.
-A USSF “A” & UEFA “B” Licensed coach, Cartlidge also served as a USYS Region IV staff coach and an instructor in state coaching education programs for US Soccer.
+A USSF “A” and UEFA “B” licensed coach, Cartlidge also served as a USYS Region IV staff coach and an instructor in state coaching education programs for U.S. Soccer.

 A native of Essex, England, Chris currently resides in Thornton, Colorado with his wife Letta and their two children, Finn, and Aidan.